annotatingadler/adler-project/pages/the-manifestation-of-an-identity-dahee-.md

 ---
 layout: default
-title: The manifestation of an identity (Dahee)
+title: The manifestation of an identity
 permalink: the-manifestation-of-an-identity-dahee-
 ---
 <!-- Add an essay or interpretive material below this line,